 For now however, whether the idea of a non-definitive physics of “natural flow form” – or any metaphysics – is something that turns you on or off, my point here has been very straightforward:

-It is perfectly possible to imagine a world model that does not depend on objective definitions, and if your current context demands definitions, remember not to get too attached to them.
-If you get to feel that definitive identity of our objective world is a fundamental part of our problem, then there are alternatives that would re-pay your investigation.
+It is perfectly possible to imagine a world model that does not depend on objective definitions.
+But, if your current context – a scientific one, say – demands definitions, remember not to get too attached to them.
+If you get to feel that definitive identity of our objective world is the fundamental aspect of our problem, in conflict with subjective identities, then there are alternatives that would re-pay your investigation.
+For now, the only alternative is messy consensus politics.

 [Post Note : I mentioned earlier in the piece some basic concepts around models and ontologies, taxonomies of sub-classes where parent classes are being selected as significant – every two things have “a” parent class, so simply having a unique parent is rarely the point when it comes to distinguishing identity between any two related things.
 An interesting article here – about WordPress and WP-Theme code and licensing dependencies – that raises the exact same issues.
 Distinguishing or establishing a clear relation between two different pieces of code is fraught.
 In some sense whether one is literally (historical process-wise) derived from the other, they will share some common derivation, and however packaged and distributed, the real-time function of two pieces of code can be inextricably intertwined.
 Even in software, “identity” is political, subjective, beyond objective.
 Only case law can resolve the legalities of which definitions rule, not the definitions themselves.
 And this same issue of well-defined “packets of code” follows for any physical form – genetic or memetic – biological or discursive.
 It’s the information that is physical – geddit?]